darwin-eu/visOmopResults/README.md

 ```

 ### 1. formatEstimateValue
-We utilize the `formatEstimateValue` function to modify the *estimate_value* column.
+We utilize this function to modify the *estimate_value* column.
 In this case, we will apply the default settings of the function, which include using 0 decimals for integer values, 2 decimals for numeric values, 1 decimal for percentages, and 3 decimals for proportions.
 Additionally, the function sets the decimal mark to '.', and the thousand/millions separator to ',' by default."

 ``` r
 result <- result %>% formatEstimateValue()
 ```

 ### 2. formatEstimateName
-The `formatEstimateName` function enables the transformation of the *estimate_name* and *estimate_value* columns.
+With this function we can transform the *estimate_name* and *estimate_value* columns.
 For example, it allows to consolidate into one row counts and percentages related to the same variable within the same group and strata.
 It's worth noting that the estimate_name is enclosed within <...> in the *estimateNameFormat* argument."
 ``` r
 result <- result %>% formatEstimateName(
   estimateNameFormat = c("N (%)" = "<count> (<percentage>%)",